 For more solid snow, pack snow into a bucket and add a little water.
 Let it freeze, dump it out and it is ready to carve with a butter knife or garden trowel.

-Melynda Harrison blogs about connecting kids and nature at Your Wild Child.
+Melynda Harrison blogs about connecting kids and nature at Traveling Mel.
 She is a mom to two wild boys, a writer, naturalist and unapologetic lover of winter.